Ansgar: Life

-In 831 Ansgar returned to Louis' court at Worms and was appointed to the Archbishopric of Hamburg-Bremen.
+In 831, Ansgar returned to Louis' court at Worms and was appointed to the Archbishopric of Hamburg-Bremen.
 This was a new archbishopric, incorporating the bishoprics of Bremen and Verden and with the right to send missions into all the northern lands, as well as to consecrate bishops for them.
 Ansgar received the mission of evangelizing pagan Denmark, Norway and Sweden.
 The King of Sweden decided to cast lots as to whether to admit the Christian missionaries into his kingdom.
-Ansgar recommended the issue to the care of God, and the lot was favorable.
+Ansgar recommended the issue to the care of God, and the lot was favourable.
 Ansgar was consecrated as a bishop in November 831, with the approval of Gregory IV.
-Before traveling north once again, Ansgar traveled to Rome to receive the pallium directly from the pope's hands, and was formally named legate for the northern lands.
+Before travelling north once again, Ansgar travelled to Rome to receive the pallium directly from the pope's hands, and was formally named legate for the northern lands.
 Ebbo, Archbishop of Reims had previously received a similar commission, but would be deposed twice before his death in 851, and never actually traveled so far north, so the jurisdiction was divided by agreement, with Ebbo retaining Sweden for himself.
 For a time Ansgar devoted himself to the needs of his own diocese, which was still a missionary territory and had few churches.
 He founded a monastery and a school in Hamburg.
 Although intended to serve the Danish mission further north, it accomplished little.

 After Louis the Pious died in 840, his empire was divided and Ansgar lost the abbey of Turholt, which Louis had given to endow Ansgar's work.
 Then in 845, the Danes unexpectedly raided Hamburg, destroying all the church's treasures and books.
 Ansgar now had neither see nor revenue, and many helpers deserted him.
 The new king, Louis' third son, Louis the German, did not re-endow Turholt to Ansgar, but in 847 he named the missionary to the vacant diocese of Bremen, where Ansgar moved in 848.
 However, since Bremen had been suffragan to the Bishop of Cologne, combining the sees of Bremen and Hamburg presented canonical difficulties.
 After prolonged negotiations, Pope Nicholas I would approve the union of the two dioceses in 864.